Tuition, Fees and Other Financial Information

 Installment Payment Option

-Students who choose to pay using the installment plan pay a $15 installment payment service charge per semester (excluding the Summer term.)
+Students who choose to pay using the installment plan pay an installment payment service charge per semester (excluding the Summer term.)
 This charge is non-refundable.
 You may add the installment plan by selecting the installment option through the online registration system at https://howdy.tamu.edu.

 MSC OPAS Tickets